Henri Coiffier de Ruzé, Marquis of Cinq-Mars: Conspiracy

 In 1641, Cinq-Mars was active in the Comte de Soissons' rebellion, but the effort failed.
-The next year, he conspired again with the king's brother, Gaston, Duke of Orleans : they conspired with Spain, which had been at war with France since 1635.
+The next year, he conspired again with the king's brother, Gaston, Duke of Orleans, and with Spain, which had been at war with France since 1635.
 Their plan was to dismiss or assassinate Richelieu and sign a peace treaty with Spain that included the return of the strongholds conquered by France.
 The Spanish assembled an army of 18,000 men in the Sedan region to intervene on the side of the conspirators.
 The meetings lacked discretion and Richelieu's spy service caught him doing so in June 1642.